Fidor-FZCO/CodeChallengueAWS/README.md

 # Code Challenge

-1 - Use Cloudformation or Terraform to create single instance in AWS and make that instance Docker Swarm node.
+1 - Use Cloudformation or Terraform to create single instance in AWS.

+2 - Use ansible to create above node as Docker Swarm node.

-2 - Create docker-compose file (v3) which will run below applications as docker containers
+2 - Create docker-compose file (v3) which will run below applications as docker containers.

     Apache (run wordpress frontend)
     MySQL (run wordpress database)